 The Company derecognizes a financial liability when its contractual obligations are discharged or cancelled or expired.
 The Company also derecognizes a financial liability when the terms of the liability are modified such that the terms and / or cash flows of the modified instrument are substantially different, in which case a new financial liability based on the modified terms is recognized at fair value.

 Gains and losses on derecognition are generally recognized in profit or loss.

-Notes to the Condensed Consolidated Interim Financial Statements For the Six-Month Period ended June 30, 2019 g) Financial Instruments (continued...)
+g) Financial Instruments (continued...)

 Derecognition (continued...)

 The Company's financial assets and liabilities are recorded and measured as follows: